cockroachdb/docs/v2.2/export.md

 #### `delimiter`

-If not using comma as your column delimiter, you can specify another Unicode character as the delimiter.
+If not using comma as your column delimiter, you can specify another ASCII character as the delimiter.

 <table>
 	<tbody>